mateuszpolis/AgeingAnalysis/README.md

 - **Progress Tracking**: Real-time progress updates during analysis
 - **Export Capabilities**: Save results in various formats

+## Goals

+AgeingAnalysis helps detector experts and analysts to:
+- Quantify detector ageing by computing per-channel ageing factors over time
+- Compare modules and reference channels with robust normalization
+- Inspect data quality and trends through interactive visualization
+- Automate batch processing for large datasets and reproducible studies
+- Integrate into a launcher/GUI ecosystem and support a headless workflow

 ## Installation

 As a submodule in the FIT Detector Toolkit: